k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: bound config-string copies and guard version-mismatch window
 - Document ten missing config options and fix stale wizweight entry
 - Fix: use-after-free in remove_worn_item() and breakobj() over lava
+- Fix: let a phasing hero escape an engulfer on their own turn